 Clarke Quay is a great place to be based in Singapore.
 It’s close to all the major attractions like Chinatown, the Marina and Downtown Core.
 Yet staying so central and having a proper rooftop pool at your disposal is a match made in heaven.

-The infinity lap pool, next to a patch of faux grass is by no means luxurious, but it will be very much appreciated on the hotter days after a day out sightseeing.
+This infinity pool in Singapore, next to a patch of faux grass is by no means luxurious and is only a lap pool, but it will be very much appreciated on the hotter days after a day out sightseeing.
 There are also two hot tubs and loungers spread out on the deck.

 Views are building-heavy, yet the pool is high enough to escape onlookers for additional privacy.
 There is also a 24hr fitness centre on the rooftop if you didn’t break enough of a sweat touring the Lion City.